snpsuen/Parachute_command_container/README.md

 3. Main calls unshare(2) to enter a new mount namespace that is initialised with a copy of the host mount points.
 4. Main calls fork(2) to branch off to a child process.
 5. Child calls mount(2) to set the /proc mount point MS_PRIVATE so that any subsequent mounts will not be progagated to the host.
-6. Child Calls mount(2) again to mount the proc of the pid namespace of the container on /proc properly.
+6. Child Calls mount(2) again to mount the proc for the pid namespace of the container on /proc properly.
 7. Finally, child calls exec(2) to execute the given command and overlay itself.

 ### Test it out